vijaysbhat/dojo/experience.md

 * Automation provides leverage, and I like to view all software engineering efforts through the lens of automation leverage.
 * We need to be careful to plan for what happens when the automation breaks down.

+### Efficiency & Slack Tradeoff

+* Maximizing system efficiency by definition requires cutting slack - insight from [convex optimization formulation](https://en.wikipedia.org/wiki/Convex_optimization#Lagrange_multipliers)
+* Having zero slack means no cushion to handle unforeseen shocks to the system.
+Too much slack is wasteful.
+* Important to highlight and align on assumptions and tradeoffs, and revisit periodically.
+* Elastic cloud services allow having your cake and eating it too.
+Still have to validate configured caps.

 ## Leading